eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/devops-devsecops-itops.md

 	- Early *anomaly, fault and failure* (AFF) detection and analysis.[13]
 + ***Anomaly detection*** - another step in any AIOps process is based on the analysis of past behavior of users, equipment and applications.
 Anything that strays from that behavior baseline is considered unusual and flagged as abnormal.
 + ***Root cause determination*** is usually done by passing incoming alerts through algorithms that take into consideration correlated events as well as topology dependencies.
 The algorithms on which AI are basing their functioning can be influenced directly, essentially by "training" them.

+AIOps platforms enabling IT operations management (ITOM)
++ inputs:
+	- historic data
+	- real-time streaming data
+	- vendor-agnostic data ingestion
++ input types:
+	- logs
+	- metrics
+	- wire data
+	- document text
++ observe (monitoring)
++ act (IT Service Management process, ITSM)
++ engage (monitoring)
++ machine learning with *Big Data*
++ outputs:
+	- historical analysis
+	- anomaly detection
+	- performance analysis
+	- correlation and contextualization

+Factors of IT maturity:
++ organizational structures
++ processes and practices
++ skills and knowledge,
++ tools and policies
++ systems and data
++ documents and agreements

+cause-and-effect sequence
++ outcomes
++ capabilities
++ IT maturity
++ IT excellence
++ business maturity, innovation, and productivity

+Role of IT suppert services:
++ aware
+	- The organization is aware of its chaotic stage and needs.
+	- IT capabilities are unstable and success depends on the individuals' effort and technical knowledge.
++ committed
+	- IT operations are more process-oriented, thus more reputable.
+	- Success depends on process adherence and point collaboration.
+	- This level is a stable plateau where IT can "keep the lights on."
++ proactive
+	- IT organization is recognized as "mature."
+	- At this level, IT has reached a tipping point from which a path to high IT maturity is accessible.
++ aligned
+	- IT is a highly efficient internal service provider, offering a stable portfolio of optimized services.
++ business partner
+	- IT is a trusted partner and innovator for the business

 Applications of AIOps: